cgmb/euler/README.md

 only uses RK1 integration.
 That necessitates smaller timesteps.
 * No preconditioning is done for the conjugate-gradient pressure solve, so the iteration limit is hit quite regularly.
-* Certain configurations of fluid and solid boundaries are only solvable with negative pressures.
-That is physically impossible, so those pressures are clamped to zero.
-This seems to suggest there is a bug in the implementation of pressure equations related to solid boundaries.

 [1]: https://www.cs.ubc.ca/~rbridson/fluidsimulation/fluids_notes.pdf
 [2]: https://github.com/rlguy/GridFluidSim3D